 Those tits!
 Her cute little grunts when--- Damn it!

-The shower curtain ripped back but he didn’t flinch, engrossed as he was on trying to soothe his conscience to no avail.
-Yes, it was wrong of Katelyn to snoop on his texts, and worse still,
+The shower curtain ripped back but he didn’t flinch, engrossed as he was on trying to helplessly soothe his conscience.
+Yes, it was wrong of Katelyn to snoop on his texts, and worse still, question

 Damn, he’d broken this sweet custom of theirs by trying to drown his sorrows in whisky.
 What a blunder.
 Thinking about it now, each time he drank to tackle stress, he always ended up with regrets:

-awful hangovers, bragging on how well his businesses were doing, and he’d end up revealing important business secrets—some of which turned his friends into enemies and fiercest competitors.
+awful hangovers, bragging on how well his businesses were doing, and turned some of his friends into enemies.

 Nothing good ever came from his drinking.
 Why was he always going back to the bottle?
 Last night things went a notch higher—sleeping with a teen?
 He’d ruined her life.
 How will she even look Olivia

 in the eye?
 And Katelyn, who’d become like her mother?
 Hopefully, Gisela might have some sense of self-worth and end her friendship with his daughter.
 He wanted nothing to do with her.
 Damn the

 whisky, damn the club and damn the sex.
 He analyzed every action and word from every angle and writhed in the agony of letting his guard down.

 The door squeaked, and Katelyn walked in, snapping him out of his dreamland.